 - Enjoy dedicated specialist support from a broad range of experienced tutors.

-- Work with a learning coach, professional tutor and received dedicated support from the tutor team — made up of experienced SENCOs/SEN consultants/educational psychologists.
+- Work with a learning coach, professional tutor and receive dedicated support from the tutor team — made up of experienced SENCOs/SEN consultants/educational psychologists.

 Our SENCOs and educational psychologists know the education sector inside out.